marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 Expression magnitude differences between copies are also maintained in the winter variety.
 Of the A7 and C6 copies of *BnAP1*, *BnAP1.C6a* has the lowest maximum expression in both varieties.
 *BnAP1.C2a.Random* and *BnAP1.Cnn.Random* are both lowly expressed copies that display a slight peak during vernalization in both varieties (Figure \ref{figure:3xx:ap1apex}).
-The tissue specific differences in *BnSOC1* expression observed in the spring variety are conserved in the winter variety, with *BnSOC1.A3.Random*, and *BnSOC1.A4.Random* and *BnSOC1.A4* being most highly expressed in the apex and leaf respectively.
+The tissue-specific differences in *BnSOC1* expression observed in the spring variety are conserved in the winter variety, with *BnSOC1.A3.Random*, and *BnSOC1.A4.Random* and *BnSOC1.A4* being most highly expressed in the apex and leaf respectively.

 It might be expected, given how genes have diverged in Arabidopsis[@blanc_functional_2004], that certain homologues of floral integrators would be more vernalization responsive than others.
 If this was the case, one would expect the regulatory divergence between homologues in Tapidor to be greater than that observed in Westar.